Thompson & Peppercorn locomotives

 Hardy, R.H.N.
 Stratford forever!
 Part 14.
 Steam Wld, 2005 (224) 36-41.

-Describes a trial with L1 No. 7740 on a Tottenham to Cambriadge partially freight which completed the journey without refilling the tank.
+Describes a trial with L1 No. 7740 on a Tottenham to Cambriadge partially fitted freight which completed the journey without refilling the tank.
 Noted that the L1 was really a tank engine version of the K1 class.

 Hardy, R.H.N.
 Stratford forever!
 Part 30.
 Steam Wld, 2007 (240) 36-41.